Local Interpretations for Explainable Natural Language Processing: A Survey

 where $y_{x^{i}}$ is the predicted probability for a given target class with original inputs and $y_{x_{\setminus A}^{i}}$ is the predicted probability for the target class for the input with significant sentences/words removed.

 The \textbf{Comprehensiveness score} proposed by \citet{deyoung2020eraser} in later years is calculated in the same way as the Faithfulness score~\cite{du2019attribution}.
-What to be noted here is that the Comprehensiveness score is not related to the evaluation of the comprehensibility of interpretability, but to measure whether all the identified important features are needed to make the same prediction results.
-A high score implies the huge influences of the identified features, while a negative score indicates that the model is more confident in its decision without the identified rationales. \citet{deyoung2020eraser} also proposed a \textbf{Sufficiency score} to calculating the probability difference from the model for the same class once only the identified significant features are kept as the inputs.
+What is to be noted here is that the Comprehensiveness score is not related to the evaluation of the comprehensibility of interpretability but to measure whether all the identified important features are needed to make the same prediction results.
+A high score implies the enormous influence of the identified features, while a negative score indicates that the model is more confident in its decision without the identified rationales. \citet{deyoung2020eraser} also proposed a \textbf{Sufficiency score} to calculate the probability difference from the model for the same class once only the identified significant features are kept as the inputs.
 Thus, opposite to the Comprehensiveness score or Faithfulness score, a lower Sufficiency score indicates the higher faithfulness of the selected features.

-Apart from using above proposed evaluation metrics, another direct way to evaluate the validity of the explanations for a model's output is to examine the \textbf{performance decrease} of a model based on the tasks common performance evaluation metrics after removing or perturbing identified important input features (i.e. words/phrases/sentences).
-For example, ~\citet{he2019towards} measured change in BLEU scores to examine whether certain input words were important to the predictions in natural machine translation.
+Apart from using the above-proposed evaluation metrics, another direct way to evaluate the validity of the explanations for a model's output is to examine the \textbf{performance decrease} of a model based on the tasks standard performance evaluation metrics after removing or perturbing identified important input features (i.e. words/phrases/sentences).
+For example, ~\citet{he2019towards} measured the change in BLEU scores to examine whether certain input words were essential to the predictions in natural machine translation.